AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-form-to-marketo-engage.md

 | **Ease of Integration with Sites**  | No additional learning required; AEM Forms use the same skills as Sites | Additional learning may be required|
 | **Data Submission**| Can submit data to various platforms and offers multiple connectors, such as Connect to SharePoint, Connect to OneDrive, Connect to Salesforce, and more.| Can submit data to limited connectors, for example to Salesforce |

-## Pre-requisites to integrate Adaptive Forms with Marketo Engage
+## Prerequisites for integrating Adaptive Forms with Marketo Engage

 The following are required to integrate an Adaptive Form with Marketo Engage:

 * A valid Adobe Marketo Engage license
 * A working instance of Marketo Engage to [retrieve the Client ID and Client Secret](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/additional-integrations/create-a-custom-service-for-use-with-rest-api).

-## Considerations while integrating Adaptive Forms with Marketo Engage
+## Considerations for integrating Adaptive Forms with Marketo Engage

 Some considerations for integrating an Adaptive Form with Marketo Engage are: